jbirddog/blue/tools/bth/README.md

 ## Opcodes

 Public opcodes that can be used in tests to produce TAP output.
-Test files written in `blasm` can include `tap.inc` from this repository.
+Test files written in `blasm` can include `tap.inc` from this directory.
 For an example test file see `test/bth.bla`.
 The BlueVM test suite uses `bth` and contains test files in `../../test`.

 | Opcode | Name | Stack Effect | Description |